arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 sample-2      $PWD/some/filepath/sample2_R1.fastq
 ```

->Importing means telling QIIME where your raw data is and converting it into its internal format:
+>Importing means telling QIIME where your raw data is and converting it into its internal format (when we run a command with time in front of it, it shows us how long it took to run):
 >```bash
 >time qiime tools import \
 >  --type 'SampleData[PairedEndSequencesWithQuality]' \